nelsonkd/pot-bluemix-docs/Lab 4 - Configure and Secure an API/README.md

 	![](https://github.com/ibm-apiconnect/pot-bluemix-docs/raw/5030/img/lab4/show-client-creds.png)

 1. To test the API, we need to use a Web App to simulate the Oauth handshake.
-To do this, direct your browser to the following URL:
+To do this, open a new browser tab and navigate to the following URL:

 	[https://thinkibm-services.mybluemix.net/oauthtester](https://thinkibm-services.mybluemix.net/oauthtester)